 Be aware that people you don’t know are seeing your posts, and could use them to work out where you live or work.

 Think about any personal details you share that could lead people to your location.
-For example, saying you live in New York would be fine, but never share the name of the street you live on.
+For example, say you live in New York would be fine, but never share the name of the street you live on.
 Never share the name of your place of work or any hints about the company you work for.
 Not everyone who follows you may have good intentions.

 Unboxing videos could also put you at risk.
 If you’re sharing pictures or videos of products you’ve ordered or that you have been sent, be careful to make sure your address never appears in shot.
 Scribble it out thoroughly or rip off any address labels before you start to film or take pictures to make sure you don’t forget to cover it up.